Search Results

 This is a summary of some of your employment rights and related information.
 Always contact an adviser or professional if you have a problem or are in doubt as these are summary points only and... -

-From August 2015, the new Participation Measure (PM) was published, outlining the status of all young people aged 16-19, whether in school or post-school.
-Skills Development Scotland (SDS) have been working with the Scottish Government... -
+The Annual Participation Measure (APM) is published every August, outlining the status of all young people aged 16-19, whether in school or post-school.
+The Scottish Government’s Opportunities for All commitment offers a place in learning... -

 Housing Benefit and Council Tax Reduction